Feelings (Morris Albert song): Composition and recording

 At fifteen, Albert formed the musical group Hangmen with his schoolmates.
 After graduating with a degree in English from Columbia University in New York in 1972, he returned to Rio de Janeiro, where he compiled his work created while still in the United States and in his home country.
 He visited the artistic departments of major record labels in Rio, but was rejected by all of them.
 He then decided to launch his career independently with the release of the single "Feel the Sunshine", which, with the help of a freelance promoter, achieved moderate success on the city's main radio stations within a week.
 As a result, Albert was contacted by several record labels about signing a record deal, ultimately choosing Beverly, a label he had not previously approached.
 At that time, the label had recently broken off its partnership with Terry Winter, a Brazilian artist who had achieved popularity with the hit "Summer Holiday", and acquired the Copacabana label.

 In 2004, in an interview with journalist Ricardo Miranda of IstoÉ Independente magazine, Albert revealed that the inspiration behind "Feelings" was a "platonic attraction" for a "beautiful 30-year-old carioca", "a public figure to this day".

 After finalizing the song's lyrics, Albert presented it to Marcos Ficarelli, an assistant in Copacabana's international department who had recently been appointed as an internal representative for United Artists.
 Although he praised the song, Ficarelli also found it "a bit ordinary, the kind you've heard somewhere before".

 The recording sessions for After We've Left Each Other, Albert's debut album, took place between late 1973 and mid-1974 at Estúdio Reunidos in São Paulo, under the musical production of Talmo Scaranari.
 The instrumental base for "Feelings" was created by the group Os Carbonos, whom Albert asked to keep "nothing heavy" due to the song's romanticism, leading the group to include only piano, double bass, and drums, the latter played with a broomstick.
 Os Carbonos also recorded the backing vocals.

+According to the website Musicnotes, "Feelings" was composed in the key of E minor, with a moderate tempo of 88 beats per minute.
+The same website credits the song's musical genre as soft rock and Latin pop, although it is also sometimes cited as a romantic or cheesy ballad.
+Albert's vocal range on the track spans from D4 to E5.